mtanco/mtanco.github.io/_posts/2018-11-03-custom-line-chart-in-AppCenter.md

  1. Any custom styling
  2. A page layout to hold our visualization
- 3. A script that takes the results of a SQL Select statement as input, formats the data, and calls the Chart.js functions we are interested in using
+ 3. A script that takes the results of a SQL Select statement as input, formats the data, and calls the visualization libraries we're using
- 4. Any scripts that we are using to visualize
+ 4. Any libraries that we are using to visualize

 ### External Libraries We're Using